Making Sustainability Real: Purpose and governance for a world of wellbeing

 If we don’t clarify the shift in the economy, organisations and individual lives that we want, then the status quo will continue to dominate and we will not achieve a sustainable future.
 Sustainability leaders globally seem to be saying the same thing about what is wrong and how to fix it but in slightly different ways and focused on different parts of the puzzle.
 A whole picture view is therefore key to action-focused conversations and unlocking coordinated action globally.

-Victoria and her colleague Professor Lorenzo Fioramonti set out that at the heart of the problem is the deeply held idea that financial income is a good proxy for our long-term collective wellbeing.
+Along with my colleague Dr Lorenzo Fioramonti I created the below graphic to illustrate the core shift happening around the world at three key levels.
+This shift - from a Logic 1 short-term self-interest appoach to a Logic 3 purpose-driven approach, is based around one core recognition.
+That at the heart of the problem is a deeply held, and deeply wrong, idea that financial income is a good proxy for our long-term collective wellbeing.
 This has led us to govern for a GDP economy, serviced by profit-driven organisations and powered by financially focused work and lives.

 The new market economy that is being born, but which we need to start shouting for with one voice, is: